 Our Artisan made soaps are cured for a minimum of 6 weeks before being sold and we are committed to using Organic and Fair Trade ingredients wherever possible.

 The primary ingredient in our soaps, is Organic Australian Olive Oil.
 We have several suppliers – from NSW and South Australia.
 One supplier is Certified Organic, One is Biodynamic(uncertified) and One is Organic (uncertified).
 For this reason, we cannot get full Organic Certification on our products – we are working towards that.
 The Coconut Oil we buy is Certified Organic, cold-pressed from a single Fair Trade island farm in Fiji.
 (It’s delicious too!)
 Our Macadamia, Avocado and Hemp oils are Certified Organic Australian oils.
 Our Cocoa and Shea butter are Organic Fairtrade.
 Where we can, we source organic Essential Oils, however, this is not always possible.
 Essential Oils make up approximately 1 – 3% of our ingredients.

 We NEVER Palm oil or Palm products (it is hidden in many ingredients within the cosmetic industry).
-We use NO synthetic fragrances, colour, preservatives, thickeners or foaming agents either.
+Not do we use synthetic fragrances, colour, preservatives, thickeners or foaming agents.

 If you are interested…here is some more fascinating analysis of INGREDIENTS typically found with the “Cosmetic” industry…even in Shaving soap!